 Additionally, animals have sensory organs that allow them to take in information from their surroundings.
 This includes sight, hearing, touch, taste, and smell.

-At the cellular level, all animals also have mitochondria, which is what helps them produce energy.
+At the cellular level, all animals also have mitochondria, which is what help them produce energy.

 What Makes Humans Animals?